madprops/airc/README.md

 As of now, they are: `turbo_instruct` and `turbo` (3.5 models).

-airc has internal methods to interface with openai.

-The method it uses depends on the model.

 Some models get deprecated and are to be removed.

 Some might get added over time as they appear and become useful.